-Project Start and End Date: 10/01/2023 to 09/30/2024.
+Project Start and End Date: 10/01/2023 to 10/31/2024.

 Project Description: This project seeks to study transportation investments and the resulting outcomes across social and economic markers across different communities.
-This research will look back at historic transit and transportation investments, first using the City and County of Denver as our first case study and later to be expanded to other cities, potentially in collaboration with CETOC partners.
-The neighborhoods impacted by the investments will be tracked through time using American Community Survey and Census data as well as other datasets as necessary (e.g., land use, transportation infrastructure, property transactions, crime rates, air pollution, and heat island effects) on markers such as average income, education level, racial and ethnic composition, rate of incarceration, and employment, among others.
+This research will look back at historic transit and transportation investments, using Denver as a case study.
+The neighborhoods impacted by the investments will be tracked through time using ACS and Census data as well as other datasets as necessary (e.g., land use, transportation infrastructure, property transactions, crime rates, air pollution, and heat island effects) on markers such as average income, education level, racial and ethnic composition, rate of incarceration, and employment, among others.
 The study will explore traditional spatial and temporal relational models (e.g., time series, hierarchical models with time series effect, spatial autoregression and self-selection models) to identify the effects of the investments through time and space in addition to Bayesian models and its derivatives.
-Visual methods like time-space diagrams will also be examined as a means to better explain the findings to practitioners and policymakers.
-The idea for the visualization tool has two dimensions: i) a time-space activity diagram can help us understand how different transportation investments can expand community accessibility and can act as a useful tool for prioritizing projects; and ii) developing an interactive web-based visualization of the impact of transportation investment on housing and displacement (based on past historical data and predictive models) can help us to understand possible scenarios and develop regulations pre-emptively.
+Visual methods like time-space diagrams will also be examined to better explain the findings to practitioners and policymakers.
+The idea for the visualization tool has two dimensions: i) a time-space activity diagram can help us understand how different transportation investments can expand community accessibility and can act as a useful tool for prioritizing projects; and ii) developing an interactive web-based visualization of the impact of transportation investment on housing and displacement (based on past historical data and predictive models) can help us to understand possible scenarios and develop regulations preemptively.
 For communities, it can create awareness of future opportunities and threats.
 For policy makers, it can help in identifying neighborhoods and communities to be protected and supported.
 For example, if investing in a bus line to hopes of helping a marginalized community address their transportation needs instead threatens to displace that community itself, there may be policy levers worth exploring (e.g., a premium on property transactions in that area may be mandated for some time along with making the transit free or subsidized for the community).
 Our interactive map will help in identifying the catchment area of displacement and the estimated timeline for which such policies should remain in place.